canonical/snap-openstack-hypervisor/README.md

 memory from the available memory in the usage report sent to the placement service.

-* `compute.pci-passthrough-whitelist` PCI passthrough whitelist
+* `compute.pci.device-spec` PCI passthrough whitelist

-Sets the pci_passthrough_whitelist option in nova.conf which allows PCI passthrough of specific devices to VMs.
+Sets the `pci.device_spec` option in nova.conf which allows PCI passthrough of specific devices to VMs.

 Example applications: GPU processing, SR-IOV networking, etc.